cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster.md

 - **Workloads with advanced security or compliance requirements**: For workloads subject to advanced security or compliance requirements, consider CockroachDB {{ site.data.products.advanced }}, which complies with [PCI DSS and HIPAA]({% link cockroachcloud/pci-dss.md %}).
 To learn more refer to [Compliance in CockroachDB {{ site.data.products.cloud }}]({% link cockroachcloud/compliance.md %}).

-For more details to help you compare CockroachDB {{ site.data.products.cloud }} cluster plans, refer to [TBD COMPARISON PAGE](/).
+For more details to help you compare CockroachDB {{ site.data.products.cloud }} cluster plans, refer to [CockroachDB {{ site.data.products.cloud }} Overview]({% link cockroachcloud/index.md %}).

 ## Storage pricing

-Storage capacity for a CockroachDB {{ site.data.products.standard }} cluster is [priced]({% link cockroachcloud/billing.md %}) on demand in units of GiB-month.
+Storage capacity for a CockroachDB {{ site.data.products.standard }} cluster is [priced]({% link cockroachcloud/billing-management.md %}) on demand in units of GiB-month.
 Storage prices vary across providers and [regions]({% link cockroachcloud/regions.md %}).
 Storage is charged based on the logical amount of data in the database.
 - **3 replicas included**: - CockroachDB {{ site.data.products.standard }} maintains at minimum three replicas of your data at no additional cost.

   For a cluster with more than three replicas, storage for each additional replica is priced at the storage price for the region.